securego/gosec/README.md

 #### Docker image

-You can execute a release and build the docker image as follows:
+You can build the docker image as follows:

 ```
-git tag <VERSION>
-export GITHUB_TOKEN=<Your GitHub token>
 make image
 ```